 Section 7.
 Financial records Financial records must be made available for the annual audit in June of each year.
 In the event of transition from one Treasurer to the next, all complete and permanent records must be transferred prior to June 1 immediately following the annual meeting of that year.

 Section 8.
 Non-Sufficient Funds Any checks returned to the Band Boosters due to non-sufficient funds will be assessed a $30 service charge.

+Section 9.
+Supremacy Clause

+No authority or duty given or required by these Bylaws shall be construed to conflict with the policies, rules, and regulations of Chesterfield County School District, or McBee High School.

 Article X Elections